kilianc/rtail/README.md

 > already have installed works against a v2 server unchanged.
 Everything else
 > on this branch is subject to change until 2.0.0 ships.
 >
-> **Where it is:** P0–P4 are done. `--data` keeps your logs across restarts as
+> **Where it is:** P0–P5 are done — storage, search, compaction, the explorer
-> plain Parquet, compacts them in the background, expires them on a schedule,
-> and the explorer searches them with a filter bar, a brushable histogram and
-> a field sidebar.
-What is left before 2.0.0 is the other ingest protocols
+> and the ingest protocols.
+What is left before 2.0.0 is the operational edges:
-> (OTLP, HTTP, syslog) and the operational edges.
+> authentication, TLS, and a release pipeline for the three cgo platforms.

 `rtail` is a command line utility that grabs every line in `stdin` and broadcasts it over **UDP**.
 That's it.
 Nothing fancy.
 Nothing complicated.
 Tail log files, app output, or whatever you wish, using `rtail` broadcasting to an `rtail-server` – See multiple streams in the browser, in realtime.